Rnmarshall93/Rnmarshall93/README.md

 Hi, I'm Rnmarshall93.
-I enjoy programming and i'm currently working on gaining mastery over Java.
-While I do use mainly Java, I also enjoy using other languages when a good opportunity to use them presents itself.
+I enjoy all kinds of projects and i'm always adding new languages, libraries, and, frameworks to my list of skills.
+Here you will find some of my nicer projects that i'd like to show off for people trying to pick up some skill, or to show that I have experience creating with said skills.